 Dogs are intelligent animals and can quickly learn new skills or ‘tricks.’
 While it is possible to train dogs to recognize letters and words and even have them react to these words, dogs cannot read as we can.
-So while dogs are unable to learn to read sentences and paragraphs, they can recognize the shapes of letters and some simple words.
+So while dogs cannot learn to read sentences and paragraphs, they can recognize the shapes of letters and some simple words.

 Can Animals Read?

 Like dogs, other animal species, such as primates, have also shown that they can recognize symbols.
 Alas, along with dogs, other animal species such as primates are only recognizing characters and are not comprehending the meaning of what they are seeing or ‘reading.’

 How Can I Train My Dog To Read?